 All other fees.
 This category includes fees billed for due diligence related to acquisitions, accounting assistance, audits in connection with proposed or completed acquisitions and employee benefit plans audits.
-In addition, fees incurred under this category in fiscal 2006 included fees incurred in connection with our initial public offering.

 Audit Committee Pre-approval Process

 Our audit committee reviews and pre-approves the scope and the cost of all audit and permissible non-audit services performed by the independent auditors, other than those for de minimus services which are approved by the audit committee prior to the completion of the audit.
 All of the services provided by Ernst & Young during the last fiscal year have been approved by the audit committee.